Vagrant environment setup tutorial¶

 christie@ubuntu-desktop:~ $ sudo apt-get purge vagrant

-Now download and install the most recent .deb package from Vagrant:
+Now download and install the .deb package for Vagrant 1.8.6:

 2. Install remaining dependencies¶